graphql-java/graphql-java-page/content/blog/graphql-java-aims-to-be-used-directly.md

 compared to tutorials which do.

-The other reason people might think that GraphQL Java is not suitable is because the [core project](https://github.com/graphql-java/graphql-java) doesn't provide any easy way to get a full service with HTTP endpoint up and running.
+The other reason people might think that GraphQL Java is not suitable is because the [core project](https://github.com/graphql-java/graphql-java) doesn't provide any easy way to get full service with HTTP endpoint up and running.
 And the existing third party projects providing for example Spring Boot support are adding abstractions.